How do plant-based milks stack up nutritionally and are they a greener choice? We checked out 71 plant milks to find out.

 Most soy milks are fortified with calcium, but watch out for sweetened varieties – many in our survey had added sugars.

 Soy isn’t without controversy.
 Soy milk contains isoflavones, a type of phytoestrogen, and studies have raised concerns about its role as a potential hormone disruptor, particularly its effects on postmenopausal women.
 However, a 2015 review by the European Food Safety Authority didn’t find evidence of adverse health effects.

 Coconut, oat, hemp and rice milks are lower in protein compared to the other milks we looked at.
 “Coconut milk is also higher in saturated fat than other alternatives and some products aren’t fortified with calcium,” Ms Berrill says.

 Oat milks have the benefit of beta-glucan – a soluble fibre that can help lower cholesterol.

 None of the oat or rice milks in our survey had added sweeteners – the sugar content in oat milks is naturally occurring.
-But we found tapioca syrup, rice syrup and sugar lurking in some coconut milks.
+But we found tapioca syrup and sugar lurking in some coconut milks.

 From the quantities of water needed to feed the cows and wash down sheds and equipment, the methane gas the cows produce, and the effect on our waterways, the dairy industry has been in the firing line for its negative impact on the environment.
 Are the alternatives any better?